orange-cloudfoundry/cf-ops-automation/Readme.md

 The nested deployment model enables a split of responsibility as the operations team scales.

-The plan is to open source the Orange's CF skill center team template git repo in the future (once the remaining secrets get cleaned up).
+The plan is to open source the Orange's CF skill center team template git repo in the future (once the remaining secrets get cleaned up), watch [paas-templates](https://github.com/orange-cloudfoundry/paas-templates) repo for incoming commits

 ## Script lifecycle overview